Clarkson-Applied-Data-Science/2024_ia651_gurmessa/README.md

 ## 🦅 Problem Statement

 Aircraft wildlife strikes are a major safety concern in aviation.
-This project predicts the most likely animal species involved in a strike based on factors like flight phase, time of day, location, and altitude.
+This project predicts the most likely animal species involved in a strike based on factors like flight phase, location, and altitude.

 ## 📌 Approach